zeldegiz/factorial/README.md

 # factorial
-factorial.py contain only one factorial(x,y) function . you use this function and calculate factorial fast .
+factorial.py contain only one factorial(x,y) function .
+With this function you can calculate the factorial faster.